stjoooo/YouTube-Unshorts/README.md

 ## Usage

-Once installed, the script will automatically:
-- Detect and remove all specified "Shorts" elements whenever YouTube pages load or dynamically update.
+Once installed, the script will automatically detect and remove all specified "Shorts" elements whenever YouTube pages load or dynamically update.

 ## Compatibility

-The script has been tested on:
+The script has been tested on Google Chrome with the Tampermonkey and Violentmonkey extensions on web pages in English.
-- **Browsers**:
-  - Google Chrome
-- **Extensions**:
-  - Tampermonkey
-  - Violentmonkey
-- **Languages**:
-  - English

 ## License